carpentries-incubator/hpc-intro/_episodes/03-organization.md

 *   `title` is the title of your lesson, e.g.,
-    "Defense Against the Dark Arts".
+    "Defence Against the Dark Arts".

 *   `repo` is the URL for your repository on GitHub *without* a trailing slash, e.g., `https://github.com/username/subject`.